hygull/try-sphinx/README.md

 	+ `cd docs`

 5. In here, run the below command.
-You can see output [here](./files/sphinx-quickstart.md) if you wish to see how it appeared in my case.
+You can see output [here](./files/sphinx-quickstart-output.md) if you wish to see how it appeared in my case.

 	+ `sphinx-quickstart`

-6. Finally, run the below 2 commands 1 after one
+6. Finally, run the below 2 commands one after one

 	> **Note:** In Windows, you can try **start source\html\index.html** to open the index.html file in your browser.
 	>